Med-Soc-London-header

 6. Assist the Trustees, when requested, in discharging the statutory responsibilities of Trustees.

+49. In discharging their duties, Council can delegate routine duties to the sub-committees that from time to time are listed in Standing Orders and can also form and disband temporary working parties to consider specific matters.
 50. Council must, subject to the endorsement of Trustees, ensure that the Council and Registrar manage the business of the Society and have the following powers in order to further the Object (but not for any other purpose):

 1. to raise funds.
 In doing so, Council must not undertake any substantial permanent trading activity and must comply with any relevant statutory regulations;